Čao Laru: History

-Members Noubar Sarkissian Junior (born to an Egyptian father and a Brazilian mother), Laura Aubry, Marie Tisser, Louise Aleci and Victor Ledoux met in 2015 in Rennes, France, where they were mastering at Musical Pedagogy.
+Members Noubar Sarkissian Junior (born to an Egyptian father and a Brazilian mother), Laura Aubry, Marie Tissier, Louise Aleci and Victor Ledoux met in 2015 in Rennes, France, where they were mastering at Musical Pedagogy.
 They decided to create a group of "musical interventionists" who would play in retirement homes, daycares and hospitals.

 According to them, "čao laru" is a term mixing Serbian and French which they use to greet and say goodbye.
 It is also "an exclamation, an invitation to sharing and rapture".
 Specifically, "čao" is an expression common in East Europe while "laru" comes from "la rue", which means "the street" in French.
 Therefore, the group's name could mean "hi, street!" or "bye, street!".

 In 2016, they toured outside of France for the first time, in Cuba.
 Then, in June, they did a bigger tour, visiting 13 countries in Europe with a rented motorhome.
 In October, they came to Brazil and bought a Kombi, with which they toured from Bahia state to Patagonia.
 The van broke down in Esquel and since there were no parts available to fix it, they had to resume touring by asking for rides.
 Still in 2016, they released a self-titled EP.

 In 2018, they released the album Kombiphonie.
 In the following year, on 1 February, they released the album Fronteiras in digital and vinyl formats and featuring, among others, Juliana Strassacapa, Francisco, el Hombre vocalist; and Luiz Gabriel Lopes, Rosa Neon vocalist.

 By the end of 2019, they released the single and video "Quero Falar", which questions the way humankind handles its waste.

 In May 2020, they released their third album, Libre (via new label Pequeno Imprevisto), preceded by four singles, among them "Soleil Grand Matin", written in Creole, and "Não Estaremos Sós", which received a video recorded in collaboration with fans.
 The effort was made possible after a crowdfunding campaign with part of the raised funds going to social projects.
 The album, expected for August, was released in May in order to expedite the donations.